MicrosoftDocs/appcenter-docs/docs/push/index.md

 # App Center Push

-The Visual Studio App Center Push service enables app producers to engage with their users outside of the standard, in-app experience.
+The Visual Studio App Center Push service (ACPs) enables app producers to engage with their users outside of the standard, in-app experience.
 Once a developer adds the App Center SDK [link] to an application, developers, marketers, and automated processes can send notifications to devices running the application.

 ## Configuring App Center for Push Notifications